whediger/star-field/README.md

 _the strategy is to keep the enemies from passing you to your Mothership and avoid self destruction_

 ##TODO:
+* add pause button 'P'
+* need to use a less intrusive sound for the players laser because if the player is used to a noisy sound it will be difficult for the other stimulus to make an impact. => loss of BOSS enemy effect.
+(Human senses are designed to detect change.
+Use it to have an ebb and flow)
 * be able to toggle theme music on/off -'M'- and adjust volume '-' and '+'
 * create randomly generated enemy behaviour once generated consistent for that enemy
 * create randomly generated enemy formations, cooperative behaviour